F5Networks/f5-cloud-libs/USAGE.md

       -o, --output <file>                              Log to file as well as console.
 This is the default if background process is spawned.
 Default is /tmp/cluster.log
       --no-console                                     Do not log to console.
 Default false (log to console).
       --config-sync-ip <config_sync_ip>                IP address for config sync.
       --cloud <provider>                               Cloud provider (aws | azure | etc.).
 Optionally use this if passwords are stored in cloud storage.
 This replaces the need for --remote-user/--remote-password(-url).
-An implemetation of autoscaleProvider must exist at the correct location.
+An implemetation of cloudProvider must exist at the correct location.
           --master                                     If using a cloud provider, indicates that this is the master and credentials should be stored.
           --provider-options <cloud_options>           Any options (JSON stringified) that are required for the specific cloud provider. (default: )
       --create-group                                   Create a device group with the options: